arviz-devs/arviz/GOVERNANCE.md

 * If a whole-council vote succeeds, the council is dissolved and a new council election is triggered immediately.

 #### Ejecting Core Contributors
-* Core contributors can be ejected through a simple majority vote by the council
+* Core contributors can be ejected through a simple majority vote by the council.
+Council members vote "Yes" or "No".
 * Upon ejecting a core contributor the council must publish an issue ticket, or public document detailing the
   * Violations
   * Evidence if available